 However, these are not the only diseases that can cause pus secretion from the vulva.
 In fact, almost any infection of a bitch's lower reproductive apparatus can present this symptom.
 The exact type of infection needs to be diagnosed and treated by a professional, so it is best to consult your vet at once.

 Pyometra is both a relatively common and potentially life threatening disease which affects the canine uterus.
 For this and other reasons, it is common to sterilize the dog.
 In fact, most of the possible reasons why a dog licks her privates can be address through ovariohysterectomy.
 Our article on whether a spayed dog can get pyometra can help you learn more.

 If you notice that the bitch's vulva is swollen (vaginitis), this generally indicates she is on her estrus period.
 From the first stage of her period, the dog's vulva increases in size and you will see initial bleeding, which causes her to lick her genital area constantly.
 If you notice this behavior while the dog is on her heat period, you can be sure that this is the reason for both the licking and inflammation of her vagina.

 However, if your dog is not presenting typical heat symptoms, but presents with vaginitis and licks her vagina constantly, look out for the following symptoms:

-These symptoms indicate that she may be suffering from a urinary tract infection orcanine cystitis.
+These symptoms indicate that she may be suffering from a urinary tract infection or canine cystitis.
 Such diseases, along with vaginal tumors, ovarian cysts or other pathologies, can only be diagnosed by a specialist.
-Therefore, if you suspect that any of these may be the reason for your dog licking her genital area, do not hesitate to visit your veterinarian as soon as possible.
+Therefore, if you suspect that any of these may be the reason for your dog licking her private area, do not hesitate to visit your veterinarian as soon as possible.

 What to do if my dog keeps licking her private area?